I’m Susannah Straughan: writer, editor and fan of all things mid-century.

-I’m Susannah Straughan: writer, editor and blogger.
-I’ve blogged about films, sport, TV and architecture, with a few sorties into the realm of satire.
-I wanted another site that was simpler, more colourful and devoted to the decade of my birth: the 1960s.
+Since 2010 I’ve been blogging about films, sport, TV and architecture, with a few sorties into the realm of satire.
+In 2013 I decided to set up another WordPress site, inspired by the 1960s – the decade of my birth.

 Thanks for stopping by!